Neurarock/CoinFish/README.md

 - `tokenEscrow.js` → Use MPT with Escrow instead of XRP
 - `credential.js` -> Demonstrates On-Chain Credentials functionality

+### Utils (`utils/`)
+Within this folder you will find utils script.
+- `tokenPriceQuery.js` → Helps you find the best rate for an asset pair by querying the CLOB and AMM.

 ## 🔧 Installation & Setup

 ### JavaScript